 - 4.21 Maintain a healthy lifestyle and do not overcommit yourself.
-Make sure you have adequate leisure time, through regularly taking time off, including your full holiday entitlement annually. - 4.22 Try to develop interests outside your main area of ministry and continue to care for yourself and your personal and family relationships. - 4.23 Look for, and take advantage of, opportunities to maintain and enhance ministry skills appropriate to the responsibilities of your role, through: - regular ministry development; - professional supervision / consultation; - peer support; - · having a mentor; and - regular feedback including an annual ministry review.
+Make sure you have adequate leisure time, through regularly taking time off, including your full holiday entitlement annually. - 4.22 Try to develop interests outside your main area of ministry and continue to care for yourself and your personal and family relationships. - 4.23 Look for, and take advantage of, opportunities to maintain and enhance ministry skills appropriate to the responsibilities of your role, through: - regular ministry development; - · pastoral supervision; - · peer support; - having a mentor; and - regular feedback including an annual ministry review.